HyphenSouth/Thunderdome-Fantasy/readme.md

 Chooses a player in sight and moves towards them.
 Unlike move, only following only lasts for one turn.
 Following is more likely when there are less players.

 #### Escape Characters/Terrain
-Similar to move, but only activates when there is percieved danger.
+Similar to move, but only activates when there is perceived danger.
 If out of bounds, character will always move towards teh center of the map.

 #### Forage
 Looks for food to regain health and energy.